 Skirrid Inn, Abergavenny

-Guests have often reported feeling uneasy on the staircase, where markings from the hangman’s rope can still be seen, whilst cold spots and strange smells are also common.
+Guests have often reported feeling uneasy on the staircase, where markings from the hangman’s rope can still be seen, while cold spots and strange smells are common.

 Address: Llanvihangel Crucorney, Abergavenny NP7 8DH

 Bodmin Jail is a former prison located in Bodmin, Cornwall.
 The prison closed in 1927 and was left to ruin, but it has since been converted into a tourist attraction and luxury hotel.
 Guests have heard ghostly moans and footsteps in the dead of night, and objects have moved without explanation.

 The jail is featured in an infamous episode of Most Haunted when medium Derek Acorah was outed as a fake.
 Derek was possessed by “Kreed Kafer,” a fictional character created by parapsychologist Ciaran O’Keefe.
 “Kreed Kafer” was an anagram of the phrase “Derek Faker”!

 It is thought to be one of the most haunted places in Cornwall.